Planning for the unexpected: How life and disability insurance can safeguard your business

 Providing for family members

-Life and disability insurance are intended to financially support the deceased owner’s family.
-The policy payout can provide for the family’s needs, including living expenses, education costs, and other financial obligations.
-This financial security allows the family to make informed decisions about their future without the added stress of immediate financial concerns.
+Life and disability insurance aren’t just about safeguarding the business – they’re also about financially protecting the owner’s family.
+Policy payouts can help cover living expenses, education costs and other financial obligations.
+Having that support gives families time to make thoughtful decisions about their future, without the added stress of financial uncertainty.

 Attracting and retaining key employees

-Key person insurance is a type of life insurance policy taken out by a business on its most valuable employees.
-In the event of their death or disability, the policy provides funds to help the business navigate the transition period.
-This can include recruiting and training replacements, offsetting lost revenue, and maintaining operations.
+Key person insurance is a policy taken out by a business on its most critical employees.
+If a key team member becomes disabled or dies, the policy provides funds to help the business manage the transition – whether through recruitment, training or offsetting lost revenue.

 Enhancing creditworthiness